Essendon is saddened to hear of the passing of club great Hugh Mitchell on Sunday at the age of 89.

 Finishing up with the club in 1967 after 224 games and 301 goals, Mitchell returned to his hometown of Dandenong where he won two Premierships as both player and coach, before eventually returning to Essendon to help coach EDFL prospects through 1974-’75.

-Shortlisted at No.47 on the club’s ‘Champions of Essendon’ ranking in 2002, Mitchell eventually moved into a broadcasting career with 3KZ and the ABC.
+Shortlisted at No.47 on the club’s ‘Champions of Essendon’ ranking in 2002 and inducted to the Essendon Hall of Fame in 2012, Mitchell eventually moved into a broadcasting career with 3KZ and the ABC.
 He also had the honour of tossing the coin for the club’s 150-year celebration game against Carlton in round 13, 2022.

 Mitchell is survived by his daughter, Jacki.